dart-lang/site-www/src/guides/libraries/_dart-html-tour.md

 Often you need to set properties on multiple elements.
-For example, the following code sets the `hidden` property of all elements that have a class of “mac”, “win”, or “linux”.
+For example, the following code sets the `hidden` property of all elements that have a class of "mac", "win", or "linux".
 Setting the `hidden` property to true has the same effect as adding `display: none` to the CSS.

 <?code-excerpt "html/test/html_test.dart (os-html)" replace="/.*? = '''|''';$//g"?>